ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 ## Doing practical stuff with VimTeX {#doing-stuff}

-Following is a summary, with examples, of useful functionality provided by VimTeX that you should know exists.
+Following is a summary, with examples, of useful functionality provided by VimTeX.
 Again, nothing in this section is particularly original---you can find everything in the VimTeX documentation.

-**Customization is easy:** Before listing the VimTeX actions, I want to point out that every shortcut used to access them can easily customized to anything you like.
+**Customization is easy:**
-I show how to do this a few paragraphs below in the section [Customization is easy](#customization).
+By the way, every shortcut used to access them can easily customized to anything you like---as described a few paragraphs below in the section [Customization is easy](#customization).
 But first, here is some practical LaTeX wizardry using VimTeX!

 ### Change and delete stuff